michelemartone/pyrsb/README.md

   * `find()`, `find_block()`, `tril()`, `triu()`, `shape()`, `nnz`.
   * `print`'able.
   * PyRSB-Specific: `autotune()`, `do_print()`.
-  * load from a Matrix Market file, e.g. `rsb.rsb_file_mtx_load(bytes(filename,encoding='utf-8'))`
+  * load from a Matrix Market file, e.g. `rsb_matrix(bytes(filename,encoding='utf-8'))`

 ## Build and Use

+- If you want the `Makefile` to build librsb (in this directory):
+ `make all-local` will attempt downloading librsb-1.2.0.9 from the web and building it here before building pyrsb.
+ If the file is in place, it won't download it a second time.
+ After that, `make local-librsb-pyrsb` (or `make lp`) will build pyrsb using local librsb, then run it.
+ This method shall use the best compilation flags.
-- If you have librsb installed:
+- If you have librsb already installed:
  `make` shall build and test.
 - Make sure you have `cython`, `scipy`, `numpy`. installed.
+- If you don't have librsb installed you may want to try via [pip](https://pypi.org/project/pyrsb/) `pip install pyrsb`
 - If you want to install librsb on Ubuntu or Debian:
  `sudo apt-get install librsb-dev` shall suffice.
   Other operating systems have librsb, too.
   Please check yours.
   Or check [librsb](http://librsb.sourceforge.net/)'s web site.
-- If you want the `Makefile` to build librsb (in this directory):
- `make all-local` will attempt downloading librsb-1.2.0.9 from the web and building it here before building pyrsb.
- If the file is in place, it won't download it a second time.
- After that, `make local-librsb-pyrsb` (or `make lp`) will build pyrsb using local librsb, then run it.
 - `make test` will test benchmark code using `test.py` (*to compare speed to SciPy*)
 - `make b` will also produce graphs (requires `gnuplot`)